Ashish-Goel007/azure-aks-kubernetes-masterclass/22-Azure-AKS-Autoscaling/VPA.md

 Update Mode

-        Auto - Apply the recommendaations suggested by VPA directly by updating the pods. (pods will be restarted) Off - VPA gives the recommendations but wont update the replicas (preferred in prod since pods are not restarted in this case)
+**Auto** - Apply the recommendaations suggested by VPA directly by updating the pods. (pods will be restarted)

+**Off** - VPA gives the recommendations but wont update the replicas (preferred in prod since pods are not restarted in this case).
+We can send this recommendation to grafana & apply this in next deployment cycle.

-        Initial - It applies the recommended values only to the newly created pods.
+**Initial** - It applies the recommended values only to the newly created pods.

 **Sample VPA Manifest**
 Here's a simple example of a VPA configuration that automatically adjusts CPU and memory requests for the pods managed by a deployment named **example-deployment**: